Ferrari F160 engine

 The F160 is a 60° V6 gasoline engine that displaces 2979 cc.
 It utilizes a turbocharger for each cylinder bank, twin intercoolers and direct injection.
 The engine was designed by Maserati and assembled by Ferrari.
 The engine blocks were cast and machined to Ferrari's approved specifications respectively at Chrysler's Kokomo and Trenton Engine Plant in Indiana before being sent to Modena, Italy, for final assembly by Ferrari.
 This engine shares bore and combustion chamber design, the same valves control technology (i.e. roller finger followers and four cam phasers), the same twin turbocharging approach and direct injection-ignition system with Ferrari F154 engine.
 The engine auxiliaries are identical (alternator, starter motor and power steering pump) or very similar (variable displacement oil pump).
-The difference of F160 from F154: F160 engine block is made by high pressure die cast (HPDC) process which is suitable for high volume production.
-However, it is open deck type and can't endure to high specific power in HP/liter.
-F160 doesn't have an overboost function.
+The difference of F160 from F154: F160 engine block is made by a high pressure die cast (HPDC) process which is suitable for high volume production.
+However, it is open deck type and can't endure high specific power in HP/liter.
+F160 does not have an overboost function.
 Ferrari was responsible for design and bench testing of this engine.